Rails Migrations in a nutshell

 We sometimes need to add more columns to our table for our development requirements.
 The most efficient way of adding a column is to generate a migration.

 We need to add a publish column to our existing Post table.
-We can do by running the following command;
+We can do this by running the following command;

 $ rails g migration AddPublishToPost publish:boolean